Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 Your code should return 5 for `A(1, 5)` and `B(5, 8)`.
 You would need to include the `cmath` and `iostream` library or header files.

+## day 2
+Write a program, taking a positive integer from the user, convert the integer to binary, octal and hexadecimal base.
+Make use of loops rather.